BentTranberg/BentTranberg.github.io/fsharpdev.md

 Inno Setup | Free install builder for Windows.
 Absolutely perfect!
 Don't bother looking for something else.
 XMind | Free for some uses?
 Zeta Resource Editor | Free tool for easier side-by-side language translations in standard resource files.
+Pivotal Tracker | Issue tracking.
+I used TestTrack Pro some years ago, but it's far too expensive to hold on to, and the GUI has become a bit bloated.

 ## Essential Libraries